matxtam/wp1121-final-bvr/Readme.md

    AUTH_GITHUB_ID=
    AUTH_GITHUB_SECRET=
    ```
-   :::info
-   If there's some problem for not knowing what to paste, go to the bottom of this Readme, "Next Auth Setup" will tell you what to do.
+   - If there's some problem for not knowing what to paste, go to the bottom of this Readme, "Next Auth Setup" will tell you what to do.

 5. Start the database
    ```bash